olancheros/My-Linux-Commands/README.md

 # My-Linux-Commands
-Some useful Linux commands that I've learned while working as seismic data analyst
+Some useful Linux commands that I've learned while working as a seismic data analyst.